Willing to become a pilot is a dream for many, regardless of science or commerce students.

 I want to mean that by studying hard during your pilot training, anyone can become an incompetent pilot regardless of which subject they chose in their high school.

 Non-science students can become pilots, too, as I mentioned earlier, and can build themselves as superior pilots.

-On the contrary, science students may become lousy pilots due to a lack of hard work.
+On the contrary, science students may become lousy pilots due to a lack of effort.